Icon

 Equating

-This process, equating, ensures the overall ability required to pass the exam remains the same from one exam form to another.
+This process, equating, ensures the overall ability required to pass the exam remains the same regardless of the version a test-taker receives.

 No one receives an advantage or disadvantage because of the exam form received.